Rastrick High School

-Rastrick High School is a mixed-gender 11-16 Secondary School, placed in the top 90 non selective schools nationally and in the top 20 schools regionally.
+Rastrick High School is a mixed-gender 11–16 secondary school in Rastrick, West Yorkshire, England.

 History

 The school was formed in 1985 following the merger of Rastrick Grammar School and Reinswood Secondary School.
 However, its history can be traced back to 1621.
 The school is a technology specialist school and provides design and technology specialist equipment for student use.